Mohandinkar/demo2/README.md

 # demo2
-This is another demo file
+This is another demo file.